k8ssandra/k8ssandra-operator/README.md

 **TODO:** Add architecture diagram

 ## Connecting to remote clusters
 The control plane needs to establish client connections to remote cluster where the data plane runs.
-Credentials are provided via a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that is stored in a Sscret.
+Credentials are provided via a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that is stored in a Secret.
 That secret is then referenced via a `ClientConfig` custom resource.

 ### Creating a ClientConfig
-First, we need to create a secret that the kubeconfig file.
+First, we need to create a secret that holds the kubeconfig file.

 Do not use `$HOME/.kube/config` as it may contain keys to cluster that you do not intend to expose.
 Instead generate separate kubeconfig files for the clusters in which you plan to deploy K8ssandra Operator.